farirpgs/fari-app/lib/docs/fate-stunts.md

 ### New Actions

 - **Determinate.** Your astonishing determination allows you to push yourself beyond your physical limits.
-Use Will instead of Physique on any overcome rolls representing feats of endurance. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Use Will instead of Physique on any overcome rolls representing feats of endurance.
 - **I'll Just Ignore You.** Counterarguments are a waste of time.
 You prefer to simply not listen to the people you disagree with.
-You may use Will instead of Rapport to defend against attempts to damage your reputation or make you look bad in front of others. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Will instead of Rapport to defend against attempts to damage your reputation or make you look bad in front of others.
 - **Right Place, Right Time.** (requires Indomitable.)
 You seem to always be in a safe spot, without moving in any obvious way.
 You may use Will to defend against physical attacks, and may also use it to move or take cover (so long as you merely saunter; no sprints allowed).
 To the outside world, it appears that you are simply staying put and unfazed as gunfire and other attacks miss you by scant inches, or are picking up your undisturbed martini as the werewolf rushes past.
 Circumstance conspires to leave you undisturbed so long as your defense is not beaten. (adapted from Spirit of the Century SRD, §6.23.1)
 - **Strength From Determination.** Use Will instead of Physique on any overcome rolls representing feats of strength.
 (Fate Core, p.127)
 - **Sunday School.** Your steadfastness comes from your religious upbringing.
-You may roll Will instead of Lore whenever seeking or recalling religious knowledge. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may roll Will instead of Lore whenever seeking or recalling religious knowledge.
 - **Unbroken Composure.** Your mental strength allows you to remain calm when others would be caught off guard.
-You may use Will in place of Notice whenever someone is attempting to surprise you. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Will in place of Notice whenever someone is attempting to surprise you.

 ### Other

 - **Extraordinary Concentration.** Once per scene, when you successfully create an advantage with Will based on concentration, you gain one additional free invocation.
 (Peter Blake)
 - **Iron Determination.** You may, when you bluntly speak your true intentions in a social interaction, immediately gain a +1 bonus on all subsequent Provoke or Will rolls in that scene.
 However, if you do this, you may no longer use Rapport with the same audience, as you have peeled away the façade of civility. (adapted from Spirit of the Century SRD, §6.23.2)
-- **Laser-Like Focus.** You find it easy to clear your mind in a stressful situation. +2 to create an advantage with Will related to concentration, willpower, or clear thought. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Laser-Like Focus.** You find it easy to clear your mind in a stressful situation. +2 to create an advantage with Will related to concentration, willpower, or clear thought.
 - **The Mind Is the Greatest Mountain.** So far as social skills are concerned, you do not exist.
 You cannot be swayed, befriended, intimidated, or otherwise moved.
 Your speech reveals nothing about you or the veracity of your words.
 (If another character has the stunt The Inner Eye Sees Inner Truth, for the purposes of that stunt, your Deceive score is higher than their Empathy.)
 (Fate System Toolkit, p.95)
 - **Parrot.** You can perfectly repeat anything you’ve heard in the last hour or so, even if you don’t know the language it was spoken in.
 (Normally a Will roll would be required to recall the words correctly.)
 (Peter Blake)